BradHutchings/Mmojo-Server-v2/instructions/306-Build-Vulkan-SDK.md

 ---
 ### Verify that Vulkan is Installed
-Run this command to verify that Vulkan is installed.
+Run this command to verify that Vulkan is installed and see which GPUs on your system it recognizes.
 ```
-vulkaninfo
+vulkaninfo --summary
 ```

 ---